BilalAltundag/langchain-mcp-chat-platform/README.md

 - The `.env` file is not tracked by Git for security reasons
 - Always check the `.env.example` file for required environment variables
 - The application is designed to be modular - you can disable specific services if needed
+- **Smithery CLI Key**: The same Smithery CLI key is used to run both Tavily and Gmail MCP servers through the Smithery CLI.
+However, each service still requires its respective API key:
+  - Tavily service requires its own TAVILY_API_KEY for web search functionality
+  - Gmail service requires its own GMAIL_API_KEY for email operations

 ## Package Dependencies and Versioning